DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Flowchart_control/Break Node.rst

 A **Break node** is automatically placed at the end of the sub-flowchart when inserting a Loop Node.
 A **Break node** cannot be inserted outside of a Loop.
+When reaches the **Break node** and the break condition is true, the flowchart execution will continue at the node after the loop node that is broken out of.

 .. image:: images/Break/break_overview_1.png
    :align: center